Skip to main content Skip to main navigation

 1. The nature of the position

-It's important to specify whether you're offering a full-time, part-time, casual or volunteer position.
-This part should also include the number of hours your new hire will be required to work each week or fortnight and the breaks they'll be entitled to.
+It’s important to specify whether you’re offering a full-time, part-time, casual or volunteer position.
+This part should also include the number of hours your new hire will be required to work each week or fortnight.

-Here, state the annual salary or hourly or weekly wage you're offering and whether the role is subject to the terms and conditions of any modern awards, such as meal or travel allowances, vehicles, overtime or penalty rates.
+Here, state the salary or hourly rate you’re offering and whether the role is subject to any modern awards, such as overtime or penalty rates.

-Clearly state the date employment starts and how much notice both parties must give before terminating the employment.
+Clearly state how much notice both parties must give before terminating the employment.
 This acts as assurance, should either of you decide to move on unexpectedly.

 A probation period allows you time to determine whether someone is a good fit for the role and your business.
 It can range from a few weeks to a few months.
 It's up to you to determine how long it will take to assess their suitability for the role.